 Our market-based Business Integrity Committees oversee investigations of all potential breaches of our Code and Code Policies, except where senior executives are involved.
 In such cases, our Chief Legal Officer and Chief Business Integrity Officer oversee investigations and a global code policy committee determines any sanctions regardless of where such executives are located.

 Each Business Integrity Committee is responsible for ensuring the timely investigation of all alleged or suspected Code breaches by an individual employee – with a view to reaching a final determination within 60 days.

 Our reporting platform allows two-way communication through a secure exchange between the reporter and the Business Integrity Officer even when the reporter chooses full anonymity.
-On receipt of a report we formally acknowledge and encourage engagement to facilitate the investigation, and where appropriate and possible we aim to provide transparency with regards to the investigation progression and anticipated completion.
-See Investigating Code Breaches (PDF 73KB) Opens in new window for detail of the process.
+On receipt of a report, we formally acknowledge and encourage engagement to facilitate the investigation and, where appropriate and possible, we aim to provide transparency with regards to the investigation progression and anticipated completion.
+See Our Speak up Platforms and Investigating Code Breaches (PDF 494.51 KB) for detail of the process.